The following programs have been adopted by Council for FY21/22.

 The State Underground Power Program is currently being developed by Western Power.

-At present the Western Power Program SUPP 6 is underway.
+At present, the Western Power Program State Underground Power Program (SUPP) 6 is underway.
 The current program has been delayed as a result of COVID-19.

-The City is expecting to receive advice from Western Power about the Maylands Project in the FY2021/22.
+As at June 2022, the City is still awaiting advice from Western Power about the Maylands Project.

-All affected residents will be notified in writing in due course.
+Once known, all affected residents will be notified in writing.

 A Traffic Management Plan (TMP) is required for any activity on the road reserve or within the road reserve that obstructs the passage of vehicles or the movement of any other road user.

-Traffic Management Plans are prepared and designed by a Main Roads accredited Traffic Management Planner and Company in accordance with Main Roads WA Code of Practice, Australian Guide to Traffic Management (AGTTM) and Australian Standards AS1742.3.
+Traffic Management Plans are prepared and designed by a Main Roads WA (MRWA) accredited Traffic Management Planner and Company in accordance with the MRWA Code of Practice, Australian Guide to Traffic Management (AGTTM), and Australian Standards AS1742.3.

-Any activity in close proximity to traffic signals are classified as complex as defined in Main Roads WA Code of Practice which requires a Road Traffic Manager (RTM) endorsement and approval from Main Roads WA.
-Please note it is the responsibility of the applicant to obtain Main Roads WA approval.
+Any activity in close proximity to traffic signals is classified as complex as defined in the MRWA Code of Practice, and requires a Road Traffic Manager (RTM) endorsement and approval from MRWA.
+Please note, it is the responsibility of the applicant to obtain MRWA approval.

-For any works or activity requiring a partial or full closure to a footpath or shared path will require a pedestrian management plan.
+Any works or activity requiring a partial or full closure to a footpath or shared path will require a Pedestrian Management Plan.

-In addition to the above, The Environmental Protection (Noise) Regulations 1997 allows for construction noise between 7am and 7pm Monday to Saturday.
-Any activities that generate noise outside the regulation hours must provide a Noise Management Plan (NMP).
-The NMP is a separate application to the City’s Environmental Health Office and a fee is payable upon lodgement.
+In addition to the above, The Environmental Protection (Noise) Regulations 1997 allows for construction noise between 7am and 7pm, Monday to Saturday.
+Any activities that generate noise outside the regulation hours must be supported by a Noise Management Plan (NMP).
+The NMP is a separate application to the City’s Environmental Health department, and a fee is payable upon lodgement.

-For any works or activity requiring a temporary road closure for less than 30 days will require a letter of notification at least 5 business days prior to the start of work.
+Any works or activity requiring a temporary road closure for less than 30 days will require a letter of notification, at least five business days prior to the start of work.

-For any works or activity exceeding 30 days will require a 21 day consultation period including an advertisement in the community paper and Council adoption in accordance with Section 3.50 of the Local Government Act.
+Any works or activity exceeding 30 days will require a 21 day consultation period, including an advertisement in the community paper, and Council adoption in accordance with Section 3.50 of the Local Government Act 1995.